 Own Goal – The Singing Footballers

 Their goals might cause you distress, if they are scored against your team.
-But no torment the stars of football (or soccer, as you might call it) might inflict upon you can compare to the furious torture I am unleashing with this mix of unmitigated crap.
+But no torment the stars of football (or soccer, as some call it) might inflict upon you can compare to the furious torture I am unleashing with this mix of unmitigated crap.
 And yet, if you are football fan, you might actually want to hear it.

 In fact, you should.
 Art consists not only of beauty, but also expresses the dissonant dystopian future/present in which we are caught.
 And few do so more eloquently than football legend Johan Cruyff in his oompah-band stomper “Oei Oei Oei (Dat was me weer een loei)”, for in no language can you locate greater dystopian dissonance than in Dutch.
 Be careful, you might sing along with the honey-voiced Johan.